tc39/proposal-intl-segmenter/README.md

 ### `new Intl.Segmenter(locale, options)`

-Interpretation of options:

-- `granularity`, which may be `grapheme`, `word`, or `sentence`.
+Creates a new locale-dependent Segmenter.
+If `options` is provided, it is treated as an object and its `granularity` property specifies the segmenter granularity ("grapheme", "word", or "sentence", defaulting to "grapheme").

 ### `Intl.Segmenter.prototype.segment(string)`

-This method creates a new `%SegmentIterator%` over the input string, which will lazily find segments, starting at index 0.
+Creates a new `%SegmentIterator%` instance which will lazily find segments in the input string using the Segmenter locale and granularity, keeping track of its position within the string.

-### `%SegmentIterator%`
+### `%SegmentIterator%.prototype`

-This class iterates over segments of a particular string.

 #### Iteration result data

+The `value` property of an <i>IteratorResult</i> object produced by a `%SegmentIterator%` instance is an object with the following data properties:
-* `index` is the code point index at which the segment begins.
+* `index` is the code point index in the string at which the segment begins.
-* `segment` contains the current segment.
+* `segment` is the string segment.
-* `isWordLike` is `true` for "word-like" segments (consisting of letters/numbers/ideographs/etc.) and `false` for other segments (spaces/punctuation/etc.).
+* `isWordLike` is `true` when granularity is "word" and the segment is _word-like_ (consisting of letters/numbers/ideographs/etc.), `false` when granularity is "word" and the segment is not _word-like_ (consisting of spaces/punctuation/etc.), and `undefined` when granularity is not "word".

+### Methods of %SegmentIterator%.prototype:

+#### `%SegmentIterator%.prototype.next()`

+The `next` method implements the <i>Iterator</i> interface, finding the next segment and returning a corresponding <i>IteratorResult</i> object as described above.

+#### `%SegmentIterator%.prototype.following(from = this.index)`

+Moves the iterator to the earliest segment in the string starting after the code unit index _from_ (defaulting to the current index when not provided).
+Returns *true* if the end of the string was reached.

+#### `%SegmentIterator%.prototype.preceding(from = this.index)`

+Moves the iterator to the latest segment in the string starting before the code unit index _from_ - 1 (`from` defaults to the current index when not provided).
+Returns *true* if the beginning of the string was reached.

-### Properties on %SegmentIterator%:
+### Properties of %SegmentIterator%.prototype:

 #### `get %SegmentIterator%.prototype.index`